D1mme/microphone_spotformer/README.md

   doi={10.1109/ICASSP.2015.7178420}}
 ```

 We used a variant of this implementation in our ICASSP paper "Loudspeaker Beamforming to Enhance Speech Recognition Performance of Voice Driven Applications".
 If you use this implementation please consider citing us.
+Citation information:
 ```
 @INPROCEEDINGS{10889702,
   author={de Groot, D. and Karslioglu, B. and Scharenborg, O. and Martinez, J.},